 🔢WW POINTS

-This recipe is 9 ww points using regular pasta and regular peanut butter Use light peanut butter to reduce the fat content and bring down the Weight Watcher points.
+This recipe is 9 ww points using regular pasta and regular peanut butter.
+Use light peanut butter to reduce the fat content and bring down the Weight Watcher points.
 You can also use a ww friendly pasta to further reduce the points.

 You can store this in the fridge for up to 2 days after you make it OR make it 2 days in advance.
-I would not recommend storing it for longer because the veggies will get soggy.
+I would not recommend storing it longer because the veggies will get soggy.

 So if you have leftover spaghetti noodles to use up, you'll LOVE this Peanut Noodle Salad with creamy peanut sauce!